comp-medicine-uc/alveolar-perfusion-transport-modeling/README.md

 ## Directories

 - `manuscript`: Latest version of the article.
-- `raw-data`: Raw images and sources for pulmonary RVE simulations.}
+- `raw-data`: Raw images and sources for pulmonary RVE simulations.
 - `results-data`: Numerical simulation results.
 - `src`: Python and MATLAB source files.
 - `tests`: Main files that implement examples and tests.